-Place the firefront directly in front of the fire and slide the ashpan door into place.

-Do not use any firefront other than the one supplied with the appliance.
-The firefront shown in these instructions may differ from the one supplied with the appliance.
+Place the decorative firefront in front of the fire and slide the ashpan door into place.
+The firefront shown in these instructions may be different to the one supplied with the appliance.

-10.0 TESTING AND COMMISSIONING
+14.0 TESTING AND COMMISSIONING

-Turn on and test the gas supply up to the fire for any leaks, in accordance with current Approved Codes of Practice (ACOPs)
+Turn on and test the gas supply up to the fire for any leaks, in accordance with current Approved Codes Of Practice (ACOPs).